markjaquith/WP-TLC-Transients/README.md

 A WordPress transients interface with support for soft-expiration (use old content until new content is available), background updating of the transients (without having to wait for a cron job), and a chainable syntax that allows for one liners.

+## License

+TLC Transients is licensed under the GPL, version 2.0 or any later version.
+See `LICENSE`.

 ## Examples

 In this simple example, we're defining a feed-fetching callback, and then using `tlc_transient` with a chain to point to that callback and use it, all in one line.
 Note that since we haven't used `background_only()`, the initial load of this **will** cause the page to pause.